 The University adheres to and enforces all federal and state legislation governing alcohol.
 Alcoholic beverages may NOT be possessed, served or consumed, even by those 21 years of age or older, in student rooms or in any area of the residence halls.
 Alcohol is not permitted in common areas, including but not limited to, hallways, lounges, recreation areas, outside a student's room, in cars, parking lots or any other University -owned or controlled buildings.
 Common containers including, but not limited to, beer bottles, wine bottles and kegs of any kind are not permitted.
 Alcohol may not be sold or purchased in residence halls.
 Each resident of University housing is responsible for informing his/her guests of these regulations and ensuring that the guests are in compliance with University policy on alcoholic beverages.
 The resident may be subject to disciplinary actions for guests' non-compliance with these regulations.
+Nonstudent guests may be subject to civil and criminal actions for violation of these regulations.
 Beer or alcohol bottle collections can not be maintained or displayed in a room, even if occupants are 21 years of age or older.